-The second strand will enhance existing data, currently in non-digital format, working within a user-driven framework guided by linked scholars and teachers who will be actively working on some of the data.
-Enhanced data, such as digitised open-ended questions from surveys and transcribed interviews will be published into the online delivery system developed in the first strand of work.
+The second strand, enhancing existing data, currently in non-digital format, working within a user-driven framework guided by linked scholars and teachers who will be actively working on some of the data.
+Enhanced data, such as digitised open-ended questions from surveys and transcribed interviews were prepared and will be published into Qualibank, developed in the first strand of work.

 Funder: Economic and Social Research Council (ESRC)